g-suk/DataOnDraftDemo/README.md

 -- - data_on_draft database
 -- - LUCE_LINE_TAP_LIST table
 -- - REFERENCE_BEERS table with 200+ popular craft beers
--- - Vector embeddings for all reference beers
+-- - Vector embeddings based on style and description for all beers
 ```

 **File**: `setup.sql`